kuzzleio/documentation/src/api/1/controller-server/now/index.md

 {{{since "1.0.0"}}}

-Return the current server timestamp, in Epoch-millis format.
+Returns the current server timestamp, in Epoch-millis format.

 ---